LanternYing/WSRec/data/dataset#1/readme.txt

 Reference paper
 ----------------------------------------------------------------------------

-This detailed description of this data set can be refereed to this paper:
+Please refer to the following papers for the detailed descriptions of this
+dataset:

-Zibin Zheng, Yilei Zhang, and Michael R. Lyu, “Investigating QoS of Real-World Web Services”, IEEE Transactions on Services Computing , vol.7, no.1, pp.32-39, 2014.
+- Zibin Zheng, Yilei Zhang, and Michael R. Lyu, “Investigating QoS of Real- World Web Services”, IEEE Transactions on Services Computing , vol.7, no.1, pp.32-39, 2014.

+- Zibin Zheng, Yilei Zhang, and Michael R. Lyu, “Distributed QoS Evaluation for Real-World Web Services,” in Proc. of the 8th International Conference on Web Services (ICWS'10), Miami, Florida, USA, July 5-10, 2010, pp.83-90.

 IF YOU USE THIS DATASET IN PUBLISHED RESEARCH, PLEASE CITE THE ABOVE PAPER.
 THANKS!